 \subsubsection{Analysis}

-The Ant-Q algorithm is a typical reinforcement learning algorithm that can be effectively applied to the TSP.
-It stores the AQ-values and utilizes the AQ-values to determine the optimal path.
-This is a effective model-free reinforcement learning algorithm.
-Therefore, the computations are not as complicated as the algorithms with network models.
+The ant-Q algorithm is a typical RL algorithm that can be effectively applied to the TSP.
+It stores the AQ-values and utilizes them to determine the optimal path.
+This is an effective model-free RL algorithm.
+Therefore, the computations are not as complicated as for the algorithms with network models.
 Compared to the Quadratic Assignment Algorithm, the ant-Q algorithm performs better on medium-size maps (e.g., 50 cities).

-However, the limitation on Q-learning also applies to the Ant-Q algorithm.
+However, the limitation of Q-learning also applies to the ant-Q algorithm.
 A model-free algorithm is not compatible with a large number of environmental factors.
-The AQ-values are the only determining factors of the paths so that the algorithm is not able to take many states/actions into consideration.
-Therefore, the algorithm could possibly eliminates the path that is costly in a short run but efficient in a long run.
+The AQ values are the only determining factors of the paths, so the algorithm is not able to take many states/actions into consideration.
+Therefore, the algorithm could eliminate a path that is costly in the short run but efficient in the long run.

-The limitation on Ant-Q is no longer a problem when the concept of deep reinforcement learning is introduced.
-Deep reinforcement learning integrates deep learning architectures (deep neural networks) with reinforcement learning algorithms (Q-learning, actor-critic, etc.) and is capable of scaling to previously unsolvable problems\citep{aru}.
+The limitation of Ant-Q is no longer a problem when the concept of deep RL is introduced.
+Deep RL is capable of scaling to previously unsolvable problems\cite{aru}.